Teach The Right Words In The Right Ways

 And you need to know exactly how to teach them.

-In my dog training book, Teach Your Dog 100 English Words, I'll show you how to teach words to your dog in specific ways that encourage him to respect you.
-Then he will not only understand what you say, but also DO what you say.
+In my dog training book, Teach Your Dog 100 English Words, I'll show you how to teach words to your dog in the specific ways that encourage him to respect you.
+Then he will not only understand what you say, but also DO what you say, every time!

 My training method is based on sensible leadership that encourages your dog to respect you.
 Read more about Respect Training.